opencv/opencv/modules/core/doc/drawing_functions.rst

         int minusStep, plusStep;
     };

 The class ``LineIterator`` is used to get each pixel of a raster line.
-It can be treated as versatile implementation of the Bresenham algorithm where you can stop at each pixel and do some extra processing, for example, grab pixel values along the line, or draw a line with an effect (for example, with XOR operation).
+It can be treated as versatile implementation of the Bresenham algorithm where you can stop at each pixel and do some extra processing, for example, grab pixel values along the line or draw a line with an effect (for example, with XOR operation).

 The number of pixels along the line is stored in ``LineIterator::count`` . ::